michojekunle/GAG2/README.md

 # GAG2
-The landing for Good As Green Website, designed with HTML, CSS and Javascript
+The landing page for Good As Green(GAG) Website, designed with HTML, CSS, and Javascript